Labour Law

 Double Taxation Treaties

-- Provides credit mechanisms,
+- Provides credit mechanisms to avoid double taxation,

-- Regulates foreigner's actual tax burden.
+- Regulates the worker's effective tax burden.

 Social Security Dimension

-Turkey SGK
+Turkish SGK

-- Health coverage is indispensable for those long-term residing in Turkey.
+- Health coverage is indispensable for those residing long-term in Turkey.

 Home-Country Social Security

-- Within social security agreements,
+- Under applicable social security agreements, and

 Contractual Arrangements